The Future is Now: Innovative Responses to Global Adversity

 Jacqueline’s work began in 1986 when she quit her job on Wall Street to co-found Rwanda’s first microfinance institution, Duterimbere.
 The experience inspired her to write the New York Times bestseller, The Blue Sweater: Bridging the Gap between Rich and Poor, which chronicles her quest to understand poverty and challenges readers to grant dignity to the poor and to rethink their engagement with the world.

-She founded Acumen in 2001, a time when few had heard of the words impact investing.
-Nineteen years later, under Jacqueline’s leadership, Acumen has invested $135 million to build more than 130 social enterprises across Africa, Latin America, South Asia, and the United States.
+She founded Acumen in 2001, at a time when few had heard of the words impact investing.
+Nineteen years later, under Jacqueline’s leadership, Acumen is a company that has invested $137 million to build more than 135 social enterprises across Africa, Latin America, South Asia, and the United States.
 These companies have brought basic services like affordable education, health care, clean water, energy and sanitation to more than 308 million people.

 Jacqueline’s newest book, Manifesto for a Moral Revolution: Practices to Build a Better World, was released in May 2020.
 Our Committee highly recommends this book as it will form the basis of Ms. Novogratz’s keynote speech in February.